stombeur/open-eid/README.md

 `<script type="text/javascript" src="https://e-id.eu.org/release/Open-eID.js"></script>`

-You can the call the `openEID.read` function with a callback function.
+The `openEID.read` function can then be called with a callback function.
 The callback function as a single parameter as on object container decoded card data.

 `openEID.read(function(result) { console.log(result); })`